-FUNCTIONAL STATEMENT DEPARTMENT OF GEOLOGY AND GEOPHYSICS
+FUNCTIONAL STATEMENT DEPARTMENT OF GEOLOGY & GEOPHYSICS

-The Department of Geology and Geophysics is organized on the basis of a Departmental Chairman, Standing Committees, and Ad Hoc Committees, as agreed by the faculty of the Department during the reestablishment of the Department in 1971 and revised in 1985 and 1990.
+The Department of Geology & Geophysics is organized on the basis of a Departmental Chairman, Standing Committees, and Ad Hoc Committees, as agreed by the faculty of the Department during the reestablishment of the Department in 1971 and revised in 1985 and 1990.

-The purpose of the Department of Geology and Geophysics is to provide, through its faculty for instruction, research, and service as follows: (a) Provide a properly-taught undergraduate curriculum in geology and geophysics, including introduction, core, and advanced courses and laboratories; (b) conduct research and provide graduate-student instruction in scientific areas in which Hawaii has certain natural advantages by virtue of its geography and existing faculty interests, namely Hydrology, and Engineering Geology, Marine Geology and Geophysics, Seismology and Solid-Earth Geophysics, and Volcanology-Geochemistry-Petrology; and (c) provide public service in the earth and marine sciences at the local, national and Pacific-wide, and world-wide levels.
+The purpose of the Department of Geology & Geophysics is to provide, through its faculty for instruction, research, and service as follows: (a) Provide a properly-taught undergraduate curriculum in geology and geophysics, including introduction, core, and advanced courses and laboratories. (b) Conduct research and provide graduate-student instruction in scientific areas in which Hawaii has certain natural advantages by virtue of its geography and existing faculty interests, namely Hydrology, and Engineering Geology, Marine Geology and Geophysics, Seismology and Solid-Earth Geophysics, and Volcanology-Geochemistry-Petrology; and (c) provide public service in the earth and marine sciences at the local, national and Pacific-wide, and world-wide levels.

 The Departmental Chairman presides at Departmental meetings.
-Departmental policy is decided at Departmental Meetings.
+Departmental policy is decided at Departmental meetings.
 The agenda for these meetings is established by the Chairman in consultation with the chairman of the standing committees.

 The Departmental Chairman is responsible to the Dean of the School of Ocean and Earth Science and Technology for the functions listed in the Faculty Handbook, and to the faculty of the department for the functions listed in its Departmental Organization.
-The more important functions are listed below.
+The more important functions are listed below:

-- -Direct the activities, curricula, and personnel of the Department of Geology and Geophysics. - -Represent the Department when asked for comment or contribution exofficio by the University Administration, or other bodies outside the Department. - -With the assistance of ad hoc and standing committees, recruit, evaluate, accept, confer with, and assign advisors of new graduate students; assign study space; evaluate yearly the progress of existing students; coordinate appointments to research assistantships, teaching assistantships and fellowships for qualified and deserving graduate students; coordinate with Hawaii Institute of Geophysics and Planetology, Water Resources Research Center, other university institutes, other departments, state and federal agencies, and private companies regarding joint projects, possible employment, and equipment used by graduate students; award departmental computer funds to graduate students; organize the weekly departmental seminar.
+- Direct the activities, curricula, and personnel of the Department of Geology & Geophysics. - Represent the Department when asked for comment or contribution ex-officio by the University Administration, or other bodies outside the Department. - With the assistance of ad hoc and standing committees, recruit, evaluate, accept, confer with, and assign advisors of new graduate students; assign study space; evaluate yearly the progress of existing students; coordinate appointments to research assistantships and fellowships for qualified and deserving graduate students; coordinate with Hawaii Institute of Geophysics, Water Resources Research Center, other university institutes, other departments, stat and federal agencies, and private companies regarding joint projects, possible employment, and equipment used by graduate students; award departmental computer funds to graduate students; organize the weekly departmental seminar. - Provide service to the Department by acting on its standing and ad hoc committees; to the University through committee work and special assignments; to the State of Hawaii in the manner of the Geological Surveys of the other states or as otherwise requested; to the United States as requested; to local, national, and international professional organizations as requested; provide professional services on an overload fee basis as allowed by current regulations.